 Northern lights are one of the most beautiful natural sceneries that we can observe from the earth.
 That being said, catching this mysterious feat in the frame of your camera is no easy job.
 The basic DSLR or smartphone cameras won’t do justice to it; you need the best camera for northern lights photography to capture the moment.

 The main problem with capturing something like the Aurora Borelius is that it’s not a specific object, rather a widespread starry painting all over the sky.
 This is why you need a specialized camera with a manual mode to capture the whole scene.
 Throughout this article, we’ll help you out in selecting a viable camera for you.

-- Top Pick: Canon EOS 5D Mark IV
+- Runner’s Up: Canon EOS 5D Mark IV

 After doing extensive research on cameras that are suitable for capturing northern lights, we have come up with a list of the top cameras that can do the job seamlessly.
 Time for you to give them a good look.

 Taking the perfect shot of northern lights doesn’t just require good cameras; you need to have the creative eye for it.
 For the creative ones out there, Sony came up with this mirrorless DSLR that helps you take artistic shots in a flash!
 Sony claims they have the world’s fastest AF incorporated here; the rest is up for you to try and decide.